tarvinarora/TextbookRentalApp/README.md

 ## User Stories for the Textbook Rental Application (Borrow a Book Interface):
 - As a user, I want to be able to navigate through given categories to find required book.
-- As a user, I want to be able to search the book by Author, Course, Title, or keywords.
+- As a user, I want to be able to search the book by Title, and subject.
 - As a user, I want to be able to return to main menu.
 - As a user, I want to be able to see the price of the rental.
 - As a user, I want to be able to view if the rental is available or not available.
-- As a user, I want to be able to request for the rental.
-- As a user, I want to be able to select the *Duration of the Rental*
+- As a user, I want to be able to rent a textbook.